Search Support

 more options

 Hi Carl, what is your current PDF handling instruction on the Settings page?
 By default, after a Refresh it will be set to "Open in Firefox".
-(View PDF files in Firefox or choose another viewer)
+(View and edit PDF files using Firefox’s built-in viewer)

 Does the behavior differ between sites?
 For example, does this one follow instructions: https://www.copyright.gov/circs/circ61.pdf